teleporthq/teleport-code-generators/README.md

 </script>
 ```

 You can play with the UIDL structure and also observe the generated code in [the online REPL](https://repl.teleporthq.io/).

-All the preconfigured component generators are exposing an instance of the `teleport-component-generator` package.
-You can install the package and build your own generator with [plugins](https://docs.teleporthq.io/component-generators/plugins.html), [mappings](https://docs.teleporthq.io/component-generators/mappings.html) and [postprocessors](https://docs.teleporthq.io/component-generators/post-processors.html).

-You can find a complete guide on how to [build your custom component generator](https://docs.teleporthq.io/guides/custom-component-generator.html) in the official docs.
+While there, can also check different examples of components written in the UIDL format.

 <h2 id="ecosystem">🌍 Ecosystem</h2>

 The teleport ecosystem consists of **three** main categories of packages: *component generators*, *project generators* and *project packers*.

 ### Component Generators
 We have **official** component generators for `React` and `Vue`, but we also plan on supporting other frameworks and standards as soon as possible.
 Also, `React Native` is definitely on our minds, since we've designed the UIDL in such a way that it's agnostic of the web platform.

-All component generators are built on top of the generic `teleport-component-generator` package that offers the underlying structure.
 Check out the [official docs](https://docs.teleporthq.io/component-generators/) for an in depth understanding of the architecture behind the component generators.

+All the component generators are exposing an instance of the `teleport-component-generator` package.
+You can also install this package and build your own generator with [plugins](https://docs.teleporthq.io/component-generators/plugins.html), [mappings](https://docs.teleporthq.io/component-generators/mappings.html) and [postprocessors](https://docs.teleporthq.io/component-generators/post-processors.html).

+In the docs, you'll find a complete guide on how to [build your custom component generator](https://docs.teleporthq.io/guides/custom-component-generator.html).

 #### Flavors
 * `teleport-component-generator-react` - with styling: `css-modules`, `styled-components`, `styled-jsx`, etc.